 CSA experience, week one delivery

-We here at 181 Boylston took the plunge and went for a half-share of a CSA (community supported agriculture).
+We took the plunge and went for a half-share of a CSA (community supported agriculture).
 Ours goes a step further by delivering right to the front door.
 Today was the first delivery.

 You’re looking at